Page contents

 - UNESCO World Heritage list tentative nominee, the vineyards of Primošten with their indigenous Babić grape varietal

-- natural wonders, including the Cetina spring, source of the Cetina River
+- Natural wonders, including the Cetina Spring, the source of the Cetina River

 The Šibenik region is home to 14 fortifications and fortresses:

-- the banks of the Krka River holds seven from medieval times
+- The banks of the Krka River hold seven from medieval times

-- the medieval Knin fortress, historic home to Croatian kings and nobility
+- The medieval Knin fortress, a historic home to Croatian kings and nobility

-- the remains of Roman military camp and amphitheater, Burnum
+- The remains of a Roman military camp and amphitheater, Burnum

 How To Get To Sibenik

 One thing I love about Šibenik is that it’s perfectly central.
-I find most people I know agree. Šibenik has a central bus station, very well connected to other bus ports around the country.
+I find most people I know agree. Šibenik has a central bus station that is well connected to other bus ports nationwide.
 Buses are really easy to get around on if you don’t have a car.

 - Split and its main ferry port, with access to all the southern islands, is an hour’s drive south